jouellnyc/wpa-ent-mschapv2-bridge/README.md

 With that you should have:
 - A functioning client wifi connection on WPA2-Enterprise on wlan0
-- A functioning AP wifi connection on wlan1
+- A functioning AP wifi connection on wlan1 that routes packets for the client

 # References